Sabina-0219/Sentiment-Analysis-System/README.md

 ## Setup
 If you have not previously used Colab before, just create an account with your Google account.
-And follow these simple steps.
+And follow these simple steps: <br />
-- Open my project in Google Colab
+&nbsp Open my project in Google Colab <br />
-- Make a copy to your Google Drive Colab notebooks folder.
+&nbsp Make a copy to your Google Drive Colab notebooks folder <br />
-- Run the code
+&nbsp Run the code <br />
 Remember to change runtime type to GPU.